Package Download

 Bulk Package Download

-While we currently do not offer this functionality from the Website UI, it can be achieved with a little scripting using the Cloudsmith CLI.
+You cannot bulk download packages using the Website UI, but you can do it with a little scripting using the Cloudsmith CLI.
 The Cloudsmith CLI is Python-based, so it needs Python (2 or 3) installed, and is available via pip

 (pip install cloudsmith-cli